-The current system diverts raw water from Aberfoyle Creek to a storage facility north of the town before being pumped to TasWater’s approximately 100 customers.
-Because the water is untreated, Rossarden was historically under a Permanent Boil Water Alert (BWA).
-However after lead was detected in the supply, it was subsequently upgraded to a Do Not Consume (DNC) alert in December 2014.
+In the past, Rossarden’s water system diverted raw water from Aberfoyle Creek to a storage facility north of the town before being pumped to TasWater’s approximately 100 customers.
+Because the water was untreated Rossarden was subject to a long standing Boil Water Alert (BWA), however after lead was detected in the supply, it was subsequently upgraded to a Do Not Consume (DNC) alert in December 2014.

 If you are a Rossarden resident, don’t hesitate to go to yoursay.taswater.com.au and look at the issues and options for your community.

 |TasWater commissioning and performance testing||Completed|